 The tables below outline the three stages of work in the doctoral programme, using the example of a typical student with a field-based research project.
 The tables give a simple overview of what needs to be done, and in what sequence.
 Each section is a 'milestone' stage and is explained in greater detail in the following sections of this guide.
-There is also Divisional guidance on Managing Submission Deadlines, the Transfer process and the Confirmation process on Canvas.
 Note that the time and sequence of these stages will vary to some extent for students working on an 'integrated' (i.e., three-paper) quant-oriented thesis.
 Nevertheless, the timeline for the milestones should remain similar.1